-The quick ratio indicates a company’s short-term liquidity and ability to pay current bills.
+The quick ratio is a formula that indicates a company’s short-term liquidity and ability to pay current bills.
 The nickname and the quick ratio’s ability to demonstrate how well a company can operate in the near future should give you an idea of its importance.
-Learn more about Quick Ratios below.
+Learn more about the quick ratio below.

 The Importance of the Quick Ratio